 MORE THAN A CENTURY OF HISTORY

-A “Little Versailles” of the French Riviera, the chateau was build in the second half of the 19th century by the famous Grasse perfumer Leon Chiris in the “Second Empire” style and was named after his son George.
+A “Little Versailles” of the French Riviera, the chateau and castle wedding venue was built in the second half of the 19th century by the famous Grasse perfumer Leon Chiris in the “Second Empire” style and was named after his son George.
 Leon Chiris was the fourth generation of the great Chiris family, who created one of the most important and innovative perfumery in Grasse.
 A precursor, he has developed the company in France and abroad, particularly in Morocco and Algeria.

 One of the most influential political personalities of the time, Leon Chiris welcomes Queen Victoria of England at the Chateau, during her visit in Grasse in April 1891.

 Among the pleasant incidents of Her Majesty’s sojourn at Grasse was a visit to the perfume-factory of M. Chiris, a gentlemen who is the owner of a delightful villa and gardens, which has also been courteously opened by him to Her Majesty.

 The Illustrated London News – April 25, 1891

 Journal of GrasseQueen Victoria VISITS OUR CASTLE WEDDING VENUE